Image

 Phase N/A

-Pulmonary Hypertension Association Registry (PHAR) is a study for people with specific types of lung disease: pulmonary arterial hypertension (PAH) and chronic thromboembolic pulmonary hypertension (CTEPH).
-These are conditions where blood pressure is too high in the lungs.
-The study gathers information from patients at special care centers across the U.S. to see how they are tested and treated.
+The Pulmonary Hypertension Association Registry (PHAR) is a national research study for people with pulmonary arterial hypertension (PAH) and chronic thromboembolic pulmonary hypertension (CTEPH).
+Pulmonary hypertension is high blood pressure in the lungs, which makes it hard for blood to flow through.
+The study collects information from people with PAH and CTEPH at specific centers across the U.S. PHAR looks at how these conditions are diagnosed, tested, and treated.
+It also checks if treatments follow recommended guidelines and identifies any factors that might improve or worsen health outcomes.

 Study details